GentlePuppet/BetterDiscordPlugins/README.md

 # BetterDiscordPlugins
 This is where I store the plugins I make for BetterDiscord.\
-I mainly make these for my own use, but you are welcome to use them too.
+I mainly make these for my own use, but you are welcome to use them too.\
-Click the links for more detailed info for each plugin.
+<br>Click the links for more detailed info for each plugin.

 # [Auto Idle](https://github.com/GentlePuppet/BetterDiscordPlugins/blob/main/AutoIdle)
 > AutoIdle is a simple plugin that automatically changes your status based on your Discord activity.